arkanelinux/arkaneiso/README.md

-# Arkane Linux build scripts
+# Arkane Linux ISO build scripts
 The Arkane Linux build scripts are used to build the Arkane Linux installation ISO images.

 ## Getting Arkane Linux